quicwg/multipath/draft-ietf-quic-multipath.md

 Some applications may wish to ensure that one path remains active, while others could prefer to have two or more active paths during the connection lifetime.
 Different applications will likely require different strategies.
 Once the implementation has decided which paths to keep alive, it can do so by sending Ping frames on each of these paths before the idle timeout expires.
-Implementations should jitter their timers to avoid sending Ping frames at the same time over different paths.

 # New Frames {#frames}